-- Your CRA Netfile Access Code if you have previously filed your taxes before and are eligible to file your tax return electronically.
+- Your CRA eService Access Code if you have previously filed your taxes before and are eligible to file your tax return electronically.

 STEP 3: Attend an SCSU tax clinic

-Come to the SCSU Tax Clinics are drop-in, first-come first-served appointments.
+The SCSU Tax Clinics are drop-in, first-come first-served appointments.
 Each tax year will take approximately 1-hour to file.
 Please be sure to bring all items listed in STEP 2 that are applicable to you.
-If you are a first-time filer or are planning to print and mail your tax return to CRA, you must also bring $ on your t-card to print your return on campus.
+If you are a first-time filer or are planning to print and mail your tax return to Canada Revenue Agency (CRA), you must also bring $ on your t-card to print your return on campus.